Get all the latest data for Algeria

 Which neighborhoods have the fastest rising property prices in Algeria as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Algeria are Baraki and El Harrach in Algiers (benefiting from metro connectivity), and Bir El Djir in Oran (driven by university and services demand).
+As of 2026, the three fastest rising neighborhoods for property prices in Algeria are Sidi Yahia in Algiers, Cheraga in Algiers and Bir El Djir in Oran.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Algeria.